tkocza/data_miners/_posts/2020-02-21-Kivy_app_part1.md

             write_tab: False
 ```

-A results of setting parameter *write_tab* as False is that you forbid put tab into this field.
+A result of setting *write_tab* parameter to 'False' is a restriction of putting tab into this field.

-Also you would like to skip from welcome screen to survey page.
+Also you would like to go from welcome screen to survey page.
 At the beginning of *simple_app_with_survey_layout.kv* script add:

 ```python